 Clinical trials are research studies that examine whether a medical treatment or device is safe and effective for human beings.
 Many of the drugs and therapies available today are the result of clinical trials.
 To learn more, and to decide whether participating in a clinical trial is right for you, visit ClinicalTrials.gov; a service of the U.S. National Institutes of Health.

 There are many support groups, advocacy organizations, blogs, social media, and news sources online to help you cope with COPD.
 The COPD online community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge with anyone touched by COPD.
 This page from the American Lung Association outlines a number of online support communities for people affected by COPD.
 To locate a Better Breathers Club for face-to-face support, use this directory from the American Lung Association.

-COPD Supplies: Information about financial assistance with COPD supplies and related health care items and services can be found at the Partnership for Prescription Assistance.
-Click on the green “Get Started!” icon and follow the prompts.
+COPD Supplies: Information about financial assistance with COPD supplies and related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.

 Our librarians are happy to help you with questions such as “How is diabetes diagnosed?” or “What is heart disease?”.
 We can not answer questions about an individual’s medical case or care.
 Please contact your doctor for specific medical advice.